pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/rule-test.md

 it doesn't see
 it doesn't understand
 it doesn't want
-test It is possible case
 test it is possible case
-test It is recommended case
 test it is recommended case
 test it know case
 test it knows case